 Background information:

-The need for services provided by earth stations on aircraft communicating with GSO space stations in the FSS continues to grow with the increasing demand for internet-based applications for the aviation industry and their passengers.
-The availability of the band 12.75-13.25 GHz, allocated to the fixed satellite service (FSS), for the use by earth stations on aircraft would allow satellite network operators to provide additional capacity for the growing needs in this sector.
+The need for services provided by earth stations on aircraft and vessels communicating with GSO space stations in the Fixed Satellite Service (FSS) continues to grow with the increasing demand for internet-based applications for the aviation industry and their passengers.
+The availability of the bands 10.7-10.95 GHz, 11.2-11.45 GHz, and 12.75-13.25 GHz, allocated to the FSS, for the use by earth stations on aircraft and vessels would allow satellite network operators to provide additional capacity for the growing needs in this sector.

-The frequency band 12.75-13.25 GHz is currently allocated on a primary basis to the fixed, fixed-satellite (Earth-to-space), and mobile services, and on a secondary basis to the Space research (deep space) (space-to-Earth) services.
+The frequency band 12.75-13.25 GHz is allocated on a primary basis to the fixed, fixed-satellite (Earth-to-space), and mobile services, and on a secondary basis to the Space research (deep space) (space-to-Earth) services.
+The frequency bands 10.7-10.95 GHz (space-to-Earth) and 11.2-11.45 GHz (space-to-Earth) are allocated on a primary basis to the fixed, fixed-satellite (space-to-Earth), and mobile services except aeronautical mobile.

-Currently, satellite networks operating in this frequency band can provide services to earth stations on aircraft only under No. 4.4, which requires the associated transmissions not to cause harmful interference to, and not to claim protection from harmful interference caused by, a station operating in accordance with the provisions of the Constitution, the Convention, and the Regulations.
+Currently, satellite networks operating in this frequency band can provide services with earth stations on aircraft and vessels only under No. 4.4, which requires the associated transaimissions not to cause harmful interference to, and not to claim protection from harmful interference caused by, a station operating in accordance with the the Radio Regulations.

-Given the growing need for connectivity for aviation, it is proposed to study the viability of allowing the operation of earth stations on aircraft communicating with GSO space stations in the FSS in the 12.75-13.25 GHz (Earth-to-space) frequency band, with the aim of developing regulatory means and associated conditions for this type of application.
+Given the growing need for connectivity for aviation, it is proposed to study the viability of allowing the operation of earth stations on aircraft and vessels communicating with GSO space stations in the FSS in the 10.7-10.95 GHz (space-to-Earth), 11.2-11.45 GHz (space-to-Earth), and 12.75-13.25 GHz (Earth-to-space), frequency bands, with the aim of developing regulatory means and associated conditions for this type of application.

 Proposals